 Writing, Writing for Children and on Children’s Literature in 2007 and 2009

 I gave a series of workshops for adult writers on behalf of Maskew Miller Longman as part of their competition for writers in indigenous languages.
-This involved a punishing round-the-country programme in most of the nine provinces of South Africa, giving three-hour workshops to up to 30 people in each venue who want to improve their writing skills.
+This involved a punishing round-the-country programme in most of the nine provinces of South Africa, giving three-hour workshops to 30 people who wanted to improve their writing skills at each venue.

 The focus was on excellence in writing for children – and in finding it in published books.
 Most of the participants had never been exposed to really good, contemporary writing for children.
 The workshops were divided into sections focusing on aspects that I believe to be critical, particularly the landscape of Africa in story for children here.
 Excepts were read from books published all over the world, as well as in Africa and a very practical outline was presented of how to go about writing for children today.

 A Child’s Point of View

 I developed the ideas from these workshops for a workshop I presented in Dar es Salaam in 2009 for the 9th Pan African Reading Conference, under the auspices of the International Reading Association (IRA).

 Another project that involved a nine-province tour was the Every Voice Counts initiative by the Parliamentary Millennium Project (PMP).
 This very ambitious undertaking wanted to record the thoughts, dreams and hopes of children throughout the country.
 It involved visits to 26 schools, most of them very rural and extremely disadvantaged.
 The team visited schools for the deaf (Johannesburg) the severely physically and mentally challenged (Durban) and many schools where there were either no books, or very few.
 Working with the children to facilitate the stories was an experience that has changed my life.